How to Write Daily Intentions and Actually Stick to Them to Make the Most of Your Week

 - Intentions can be a tool to keep you on track while working toward your goal.
 Think of intentions as a guiding light to help illuminate your path and ensure your energy is used to create the life you desire.

-- A to do list is basically a bunch of tasks that need to happen.
+- A to-do list is basically a bunch of tasks that need to happen.
 Some tasks are more pertinent and need to occur within a specific timeline.
-While other tasks may be on your list simply because it sounded like the right thing to do in the moment.
+In contrast, other tasks may be on your list simply because they sounded like the right thing to do at the moment.
 Maybe we can call those second ones “aspirational tasks.”

 Take this as a reminder to make sure your to-do list includes your intentions.
 And, the tasks you engage in on a daily basis are helping work toward your great goals in life.

 Intentions are a great way to set the scene and make the most of your week.
 You will also find that by setting weekly intentions, you will have an easier time focusing on what’s important and staying on track.

 Keep in mind — as you practice setting intentions, you will learn to refine your abilities.
 So, if your first few intentions aren’t great or you have a hard time writing them, don’t sweat it.
 Stick with the process, and you’ll get the hang of it sooner or later.

 Now, Show Me Yours

 Alright, I showed you mine which means it’s your turn!

 What are your intentions?
 Where are you writing them?
 Do you think you’ll be writing daily, weekly, or monthly intentions after reading this?

 Share some of your intentions with us in the comment below.
 We’d love to read them.
 Who knows, you might inspire someone else!